-Welcome to ELECTRONS #1, the first Plugboats collection of bits of electric boat news items that are interesting and exciting, but might not each warrant an entire article.
+Welcome to WaVeS #1, the first Plugboats collection of bits of electric boat news items that are interesting and exciting, but might not each warrant an entire article.

 That’s not to say that some of these won’t be covered more completely in the future, but in the meantime, here are some interesting snippets from around the world.